Ronela Hajati: 2021–present: RRON and Eurovision

 Hajati announced her debut studio album, RRON, in March 2021.
 Its lead single, "Prologue", debuted in the same month at number 19 on the Albanian Top 100 and rose to number two a month later.
 The second single, "Shumë i mirë" which had reached number 15 in late 2021, was nominated for an award at the 2021 Netët e Klipit Shqiptar gala in Ulcinj, Montenegro.
 Succeeding "Shumë i mirë", the third single, "Aventura" released in May 2021, went on to peak at number three in her native country.
 In June 2021, Hajati collaborated with Kosovo-Albanian musician Vig Poppa on the album's fourth single, "Alo", which became a top 15 single that month.
 Released in October 2021, the follow-up "Leje" eventually reached number 13.

 In November 2021, the Albanian national broadcaster, Radio Televizioni Shqiptar (RTSH), reported that Hajati was one of 20 artists shortlisted to compete in the 60th edition of Festivali i Këngës with the song "Sekret".
 During the grand final in December 2021, the singer emerged victorious and was thus announced as Albania's representative for the Eurovision Song Contest 2022 in Turin, Italy.
 "Sekret" was performed in the first semi-final of the contest on 10 May 2022, but failed to qualify for the final despite being a favourite, finishing in 12th place as Albania's eighth non-qualification in the contest.
 The song entered the charts in selected countries after its participation in the Eurovision Song Contest, reaching number three in Albania and number 67 in Greece.

 On February 20, 2023, Hajati was announced as one of the 106 acts that had been selected for the semi-final stages of Una voce per San Marino, the Eurovision national selection process for San Marino in 2023.
 She was one of four acts from her semi-final to move to the Second Chance round, later being announced as one of the 22 finalists.
 Hajati took part in the competition with the Spanish-language song “Salvaje”.
 Eventually, she did not reach the top 10 of the selection's final.

 Artistry

 Hajati has been noted for being versatile in her music, style and interpretation.
 She is primarily characterised as a pop artist, although she has been experimenting with different music genres, including R&B and reggae.
 She has named American musician Michael Jackson as her idol and one of her biggest musical influences.
 Hajati is also a fan of Puerto Rican musician Ricky Martin and attended his concert in New York City in October 2021.

 Personal life

-Hajati is considered an image for body and self-confidence.
+Hajati is considered a role model for body and self-confidence.
 She is also regarded as a discreet person in terms of personal life.
 In 2015, she began a relationship with Albanian musician Young Zerka with whom she collaborated on numerous singles and music videos before breaking up in 2018.
 As of December 2021, Hajati resides with her mother in Tirana.